 This will put about $160,000 to work in 2017.

-By the end of 2017 we will have about $16,000 in our HSA, and I had made a mental note to invest that money once we got the balance over $10,000.
-So, I will be looking to put up to 80% of the value of the account to work, by investing money into an S&P 500 index fund that is available in the HSA account.
+By the end of 2017, we will have about $16,000 in our HSA, and I had made a mental note to invest that money once we got the balance over $10,000.
+So, I will be looking to put up to 80% of the value of the account to work, by investing money in an S&P 500 index fund that is available in the HSA account.